Ersel-54/net-worth-projector/README.md

 time.
 Using a [Jupyter Notebook](https://jupyter.org), you can model how your net worth evolves based on factors such as income, interest rates, and expenses.
-The notebook generates visualizations to help you plan and achieve specific financial goals, such as reaching a net worth milestone or becoming financially independent.
+The notebook generates visualizations to help you plan and achieve specific financial goals such as becoming a millionaire or becoming financially independent.

 ## Example